oalekseev/SchemaRepo/README.md

 Service manuals and equipment diagrams files are stored in file system and their paths saves in DB.

-Also saves information about registered users and their actions (downloadings and leave wishes) in the database.
+Also saves information about registered users and their actions (visits, registratins, downloadings and leave wishes) in the database.

 With minimal modifications, it will ensure the provision of any type/kind of files along their paths (of any nesting level) specified in the database.